Latest News from Conservation-Litigation.org

 Climate litigation IS ALSO about biodiversity

-Instead of viewing these as separate strands of litigation, future cases should consider whether to integrate climate and biodiversity to better reflect the realities on the ground.
+In this webinar, we discuss whether litigation should consider integrating climate and biodiversity to better reflect the realities on the ground.

 Conservation-Litigation.org network supports the Model Forest Act Initiative

-Conservation-Litigation.org network representatives Dr. Jacob Phelps and Difa Shafira participated in an important knowledge-sharing event held by the MoFAI, the Model Forest Act Initiative, drawing on their expertise and legal analyses to highlight lessons to be considered in the future Model Legislation.
+Conservation-Litigation.org network representatives Dr. Jacob Phelps and Difa Shafira participated in an important knowledge-sharing event held by the MoFAI, the Model Forest Act Initiative.

 Global prosecutor workshop explores civil and criminal strategies for wildlife restoration

-Icel’s Marsya M Handayani presents "Conservation Litigation: Criminal and Civil Law Strategy for Wildlife Restoration" at the prestigious prosecutor workshop "Wildlife Trafficking and Money Laundering Workshop," organized by the United State Department of Justice, Criminal Division, Overseas Prosecutorial Development, Assistance and Training (OPDAT) held in Manado from June 24-27, 2024.
+Icel’s Marsya M Handayani presents "Conservation Litigation: Criminal and Civil Law Strategy for Wildlife Restoration" at the prestigious "Wildlife Trafficking and Money Laundering Workshop”.

 Strengthening the protection of Indonesia’s plants and wildlife